-On top of this, crypto networks will provide bonus incentives to provide liquidity for their token.
+On top of this, you will earn rewards or bonus incentives from crypto networks to provide liquidity for their token.
 For example, by providing liquidity to the ETH <-> USDC pair on Sushiswap, one can earn distributions of the SUSHI token in addition to the ETH <-> USDC trading fees.
 When added up, these two “yields” can often result in 40%+ APR earnings on the principal.
 Now, this is liquidity mining.

 Are Liquidity Mining and Yield Farming Different?

 Both terms are used interchangeably, and those that do liquidity mining are also called yield farmers, but there’s a slight difference.

 Yield farming is simply moving crypto assets around to whichever pool offers the best APR at that time.
 Yield farming is called liquidity mining when a yield farmer gets a new token along with the usual return from mining in exchange for their liquidity.

 What is a Token?

 A token is a type of cryptocurrency representing a specific use, like ownership in something (a piece of a liquidity pool, for example) or access to a service (access to ads in Brave Browser through BAT, for example).

 Tokens are significant for Ethereum, hence ERC-20 tokens.